MuntashirAkon/blog/_posts/2023-04-07-migrate-to-privacy.md

 extensions to prevent big brothers from tracking you across the web.
 I would recommend the following browser extensions:

-1. uBlock Origin - For blocking tracking and ads
+1. uBlock Origin - For blocking trackers and ads
 2. LibRedirect - Redirect popular websites to their privacy-friendly alternatives
 3. Floccus - Synchronise bookmarks in the cloud such as NextCloud